Business Savings Accounts

 HSBC Credit Accounts

-HSBC pay up to 0.07% on credit balances and have various other accounts that can earn additional interest, but you may need to tie your money up for an extended period.
+HSBC pay up to 0.01% on credit balances.
+There are other interest-earning accounts, but you may need to tie your money up for an extended period.

 - Business Money Market Account - For deposits of over £5,000 with flexible terms of between seven days and five years.

 - Business Money Manager - Instant access savings account with no fees or penalties earning up to 0.01% AER.

 - Money Manager Longer-Term - If you don't make regular withdrawals, the rates increase slightly for the largest balances.

 There are more specialist types of deposit accounts available.

 More information at HSBC Business Savings Accounts page.

 Barclays Business Banking

-Barclays provides 0.00% on credit balances on all balances up £1,000,000.
+Barclays provides 0.01% on balances up £50,000,000.
 If you have spare capital and bank with Barclays, you may want to look at an alternative institution.
 Below are the accounts offered by Barclays.

 - Business Premium Account - pays 0.01% interest.